skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 }
 ```

+As you complete the following tests, keep in mind the resource restriction you set up in the policy above (**????**).
+Use the **IAM users sign-in link** you gathered earlier to login:

-* You should login with the **webadmin** IAM user (using a different browser) to verify the user can create a policy (while following the resource restriction.)
-Use the **IAM users sign-in link** you gathered earlier to login.
-The permissions assigned to the policy do not matter for the test.
+* Login with the **webadmin** IAM user (using a different browser) to verify the user can create a policy.
+The permissions you set on the policy do not matter at this point.
-* From the browser where you are logged into the console as the **webadmin**, verify  you can create a role (while following the resource restriction.)
-This role should use Lambda as the trusted entity (we will use this role to test the next task).
-The policy attached to the role do not matter at this point.
+* Also verify you can create a role (while following the resource restriction.)
+This role should use Lambda as the trusted entity (we will use this role to test the next task) an attach the policy you just created to it.
-* Again from the browser where you are logged into the console as the **webadmin**, verify the user can create a lambda function (while following the resource restriction.)
+* Finally verify the user can create a lambda function with the role you just created attached.

 !!! question
 	* Why are we using resource restrictions here?
 	* There are two ways of doing resource restrictions: naming and pathing.
+Which option are we using here?
 Which option allows you to create policies using both the AWS Console and CLI?
-	* Are resource restrictions in this case of Lambda function creation really necessary?

 ## Task 2 <small>Create a permissions boundary</small>

-The webadmins can create IAM polices, IAM role and Lambda functions.
-We now need to limit the permissions of the roles they create though.
+The webadmin user can create IAM polices, IAM role and Lambda functions.
+We now need to limit the permissions of the roles the user create.
 If not then the web admins could simply create new policies with full admin rights, attach these to the roles, pass these roles to Lambda functions and escalate their permissions (either intentionally or inadvertently).
 We will use permissions boundaries to limits the effective permissions of the roles.
 The permissions boundary should allow the following [effective permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) for any role created by the web admins:

 >	i.
 Create log groups (but can not overwrite any other log groups)